“We are ambassadors for Christ as if God were appealing through us…. Now is the acceptable time; behold, now is the day of salvation.” Cor. 5:20-6:2.

 Like Olympic athletes, “life in the spirit” also requires more than just talent or skill, it also requires hours of practice and God’s grace.

 Lent is a time to grow into a “big person,” not in size or weight but in the spirit of generosity, mercy, and grace.

-These ashes we receive today, are marks of distinction, again not gold, silver or bronze.
+These ashes we receive today are marks of distinction, again not gold, silver, or bronze.
 These ashes remind us of how passing this time of ours may be.
-Fully knowing that this “invisible kingdom of the heart” identifies us, as a person and helps us takes on the work of the Lord by bringing his healing actions into our own lives, and into the lives of all those who celebrate his redemptive powers.
+Fully knowing that this “invisible kingdom of the heart” identifies us as a person who takes on the work of the Lord.
+His healing actions in our lives help us join a broader community of those who celebrate his redemptive powers.